-Prior to the current period, the functions included in Corporate and other were included in our wholesale segment reportable segment, and Noa Home was included in our retail reportable segment for the fourth quarter of fiscal 2022 following its acquisition on September 2, 2022.
+Prior to the beginning of fiscal 2023, the functions included in Corporate and other were included in our wholesale segment reportable segment, and Noa Home was included in our retail reportable segment for the fourth quarter of fiscal 2022 following its acquisition on September 2, 2022.
 We believe that the new alignment of our reporting segments provides our chief operating decision maker with clearer information with which to assess the operating results of our wholesale segment.
 Noa Home does not meet the requirements to be a separate reportable segment.
-The segment information presented below for the three months ended February 26, 2022 has been restated to reflect the new alignment of our reportable segments.
+The segment information presented below for the three and six months ended May 28, 2022 has been restated to reflect the new alignment of our reportable segments.